OBRA

 1

 * For points earned in stage races, GC and stage places both count for points, but only up to a maximum of 20 points for a cat 1 upgrade or 15 points for a cat 2 upgrade from a single stage race.
+TT stage places do not count toward an upgrade.
+For stage places, use the appropriate road/crit schedules.
 When deciding whether a rider qualifies for an upgrade, an administrator will take into account points earned in qualifying events per the table above.
 In the case of a rider who is marginally qualified, the quality of the events and the level of competition may be taken into account.

 Road Downgrades